wI2L/jettison/README.md

 ### Differences with `encoding/json`

 All notable differences with the standard library behavior are listed below.
-Please bote that these might evolve with future versions of the package.
+Please note that these might evolve with future versions of the package.

 ##### Limitations